turumtaev/selfishTokens/README.md

 To reduce the "noise" from scenario 2.2, I propose a method to make tokens more "selfish" and focus more on scenarios 1 and 2.1, where tokens have meaningful contexts to learn from.
 To achieve this, I add a simple step after the language model (LM) head before calculating the cross-entropy loss.

 Suppose the LM predicts the target token with probability $P(\text{target})$.
 If there are any tokens that have predicted probabilities greater than $P(\text{target})$, it makes sense to push their probabilities down to zero.
-However, for a token **T** where $P(T) \ll p$, it is already sufficiently far from the target token, and we may ignore it—allowing such "distant" tokens to be optimized in their own contexts.
+However, for a token **T** where $P(T) \ll P(target)$, it is already sufficiently far from the target token, and we may ignore it—allowing such "distant" tokens to be optimized in their own contexts.

 Essentially, we need to ignore tokens with $P(T) \ll P(\text{target})$.
 To do this, I implement the following: